KevinZUTSC/POC_MicroService_app/README.md

 API documentation and Live Try-out links with Swagger In Memory DB with H2
-Using JPA and JDBC template to talk to relational database How to request and respond for paginated data
+Using JPA and JDBC template to talk to relational database
-Frontend

-Organizing Components, Services, Directives, Pages etc in an Angular App How to chain RxJS Observables (by making sequntial AJAX request- its different that how you do with promises) Techniques to Lazy load Data (Infinite Scroll) Techniques to load large data set in a data-table but still keeping DOM footprint less Routing and guarding pages that needs authentication Basic visulaization
+Organizing Components, Services, Directives, Pages etc in an Angular App Techniques to Lazy load Data (Infinite Scroll) Techniques to load large data set in a data-table but still keeping DOM footprint less Routing and guarding pages that needs authentication
-Build

-How to build all in one app that includes (database, sample data, RESTfull API, Auto generated API Docs, frontend and security)
-Portable app, Ideal for dockers, cloud hosting.
-In Memory DB (H2)
-I have included an in-memory database for the application.
-Database schema and sample data for the app is created everytime the app starts, and gets destroyed after the app stops, so the changes made to to the database are persistent only as long as the app is running
-Creation of database schema and data are done using sql scripts that Springs runs automatically.
-To modify the database schema or the data you can modify schema.sql and data.sql which can be found at /src/main/resources

 Spring security
 Security is enabled by default, to disable, you must comment this line in src/main/java/com/config/SecurityConfig.java